vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

     }
     ```

-You will receive a model of the type FaceCaptureActivityResult that will contain the success data (in this case a FaceCaptureReportSuccess) or the error data.
+You will receive a model of the type FaceCaptureReport that will contain the success data.

 === "Android"

     ```kotlin
-    data class FaceCaptureActivityResult(
+    data class FaceCaptureReport(
-        val faceCaptureReportSuccess: FaceCaptureReportSuccess?,
+        val livenessCheckStatus: LivenessCheckStatus,
-        val faceCaptureReportError: FaceCaptureReportError?
+        val performedTests: List<String>?,
-    ) {
+        val biometricHash: String
-        val success get() = faceCaptureReportSuccess != null }
+    ) : Parcelable
     ```

 === "iOS"